 1. Manufacturing creates more jobs than any other sector.

-3. All jobs, including service jobs rely on manufactured goods from manufacturing jobs.
+4. All jobs, including service jobs rely on manufactured goods.

 Now you know why manufacturing statistics are so closely watch and promoted in the USA, Europe, India and China.